thematters/contracts/docs/TheSpace/ITheSpace.md

 Set the current price of a token with id.
 Triggers tax settle first, price is succefully updated after tax is successfully collected.

-Only token owner or approved operator.
+Access: only token owner or approved operator.
-Throw `Unauthorized` or `ERC721: operator query for nonexistent token` error.
+Throws: `Unauthorized` or `ERC721: operator query for nonexistent token` error.
-Emits a {Price} event if update is successful.
+Emits: `Price` event.

 ### `getOwner(uint256 tokenId_) → address owner` (external)